indranil143/PRODIGY_DS_01/README.md

 The dataset I've used is world_population_dataset.
 This dataset contains records of population from the year 2001 to 2022.

 # Tools and Libraries used:
-Jupyter notebook
+Jupyter notebook,
-Numpy
+Numpy,
-Pandas
+Pandas,
-Matplotlib
+Matplotlib,
 Seaborn

 # Exploratory Data Analysis (EDA)